What to measure

 The challenge in measuring employee engagement is the same as with any measurement related to complex human behaviors and perceptions.
 It must take into consideration a multitude of factors, all of which contribute to an overall understanding of individual engagement levels, which are then reflected in team and organizational views.

-While engagement models on the market today range anywhere from three to more than 15 factors, all models at their core attempt to measure a few basic engagement categories:
+Survey-based models for measuring engagement range in specificity from three to more than 15 factors, but they all try to measure five basic engagement categories:

-- Career and development opportunity.
-To what extent do employees believe that their stay with the organization can be more than just a short-term "job” and will allow them to gain skills and experiences that are of interest.
+- Opportunities for career growth and development.
+The extent to which employees believe that their stay with the organization can be more than just a short-term "job," that they have the chance to develop their skills and have a longer-term career.

 Measuring and analyzing engagement

-Regardless of the method or technology through which data is collected from employees, many organizations take the results and divide the employee population into different segments — such as “fully engaged,” “somewhat engaged,” “unengaged” and “actively disengaged.”
-Further segmentation of the results — by e.g., region, location, job level or supervisor — offer important insights on segments with particularly high or low engagement scores and help identify the underlying drivers of engagement (or disengagement) within those segments.
+Regardless of the method or technology through which data is collected, many organizations take the results and divide the employee population into different segments — such as “fully engaged,” “somewhat engaged,” “unengaged” and “actively disengaged.”
+Further segmentation of the results — by e.g., region, location, job level or supervisor — offers important insight on segments with particularly high or low engagement scores and helps to identify the underlying drivers of engagement (or disengagement) within those segments.

 Many HR organizations also try to correlate engagement scores with other HR metrics such as attrition, performance ratings and internal mobility to better determine the business value of measuring engagement and to be more proactive in containing problems.